undt-group-handbook/undt-handbook-v1.0/book/template/projects/5-acoustic-manipulation.md

 ## Brief Description
-The acoustic radiation force (or ARF) has been used to levitate objects in the air since 1980/90’s when Eugene Trinh did his pioneering work at the Jet Propulsion Lab.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;The acoustic radiation force (or ARF) has been used to levitate objects in the air since 1980/90’s when Eugene Trinh did his pioneering work at the Jet Propulsion Lab.
 By the way, Trinh lived the dream and became an astronaut flying on the space shuttle in 1992.
 At the time, they and others were interested in creating micro-gravity environments (i.e. mini versions of space on earth).
 However, more earthly applications in container-less processing emerged.

-The acoustic levitation group has experience in a wide range of techniques for controlling particles using sound waves.
-We build upon the whole research group’s expertise in phased arrays to create new capabilities in the control of particles using sound waves.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;The acoustic levitation group has experience in a wide range of techniques for controlling particles using sound waves.
+We build upon the whole research group’s expertise in phased arrays to create new capabilities in the control of particles using sound waves.</p>

-We are well known for our ability to levitate particles in the air.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;We are well known for our ability to levitate particles in the air.
 In some of our most famous work, we demonstrated one-sided acoustic levitation using a phased array https://www.nature.com/articles/ncomms9661.
-We also demonstrated the world’s first acoustically powered volumetric display https://aip.scitation.org/doi/10.1063/1.5113467.
+We also demonstrated the world’s first acoustically powered volumetric display https://aip.scitation.org/doi/10.1063/1.5113467.</p>

-However, our widest-reaching work in this area was also one of the simplest: the creation of the TinyLev https://aip.scitation.org/doi/10.1063/1.4989995.
+<p align="justify">&nbsp;However, our widest-reaching work in this area was also one of the simplest: the creation of the TinyLev https://aip.scitation.org/doi/10.1063/1.4989995.
 This is a low-cost, open-source acoustic levitator which, thanks to its ease of use, accessibility and low cost, has been used for a whole range of scientific applications, as well as being hugely popular amongst hobbyists and science communicators.
-The instructions are available on Instructables https://www.instructables.com/Acoustic-Levitator/  and a kit can be purchased for as little as $70 (at the time of writing).
+The instructions are available on Instructables https://www.instructables.com/Acoustic-Levitator/  and a kit can be purchased for as little as $70 (at the time of writing).</p>

-We also manipulate particles in water.
-We were part of a cross-university team which created a powerful set of acoustic tweezers capable of manipulating individual microparticles https://aip.scitation.org/doi/10.1063/1.4870489
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;We also manipulate particles in water.
+We were part of a cross-university team which created a powerful set of acoustic tweezers capable of manipulating individual microparticles https://aip.scitation.org/doi/10.1063/1.4870489 </p>

 ## Associated Researchers